Improving the Safety of Cooked Oysters

 Razieh and fellow graduate student Rose Omidvar (R) compete in the 2023 Master Chef Competition during Food Week in the FSHN Department.

 The absence of an effective infectivity assay for human norovirus has necessitated using molecular detection techniques like PCR as the gold standard for its detection and quantification.
 Human sewage and oyster tissues often contain strong PCR inhibitors, which can reduce amplification efficiencies and produce falsified PCR signals.
 This inhibition can result in false-negative outcomes when human norovirus concentrations are low.
-Thus, we will employ appropriate extraction and purification methods to accurately detect and quantify human norovirus in complex matrices.
+Thus, we employ appropriate extraction and purification methods to accurately detect or quantify human norovirus in complex matrices.

 Additionally, measuring the infectivity of human norovirus in the laboratory has proven difficult.
 The primary detection method, RT-qPCR, cannot distinguish between infectious and non-infectious particles.
 Consequently, we are using virus surrogates that mimic human norovirus behavior.
 Cultivable surrogate viruses offer several benefits.
 However, surrogates may not fully replicate human norovirus’s structural similarity and environmental persistence.